Askeladd-James/Askeladd-James/README.md

 # My personal introduction

-### Hi there 👋, I am Xia Mingfei, a new Githuber.
+### Hi there 👋, I am Askeladd-James, a new Githuber.

 ## edu experience
-I am now a freshman in Shanghaitech University🌱, and my major is Computer Science.
+I am now a freshman in University🌱, and my major is Computer Science.
 I hope to dive into artificial intelligence in the future.

 ## personal interest